 After 10 minutes the trail will start to level out a little, and you will have a nice view of the hillside.

 At the bench on your right, you will be able to see Davis Creek Waterfall.
-Continue along the trail, and at the first trail split, you will see the sign pointing towards the "Indian Bathtubs".
+Continue along the trail, and at the first unsigned trail split, veer left.
+It is just before an official trail split with signs.

 Beautiful flowers were everywhere along the trail.